Command Line Parameters

 3. Automation Scripts

-- Check return codes to determine operation success
+- Check return codes to determine if operations were successful

 - Add appropriate error handling